 Microsoft Start is actually a decent news aggregator.
 It works a lot like Feedly, Flipboard, and similar apps.
 You open the app, define your topics, and get a news feed.
 Your settings are synced to the web version as well although syncing is a bit finicky from time to time.
-Some other features include the ability to save articles for later, a good selection of news websites, and a clean UI.
+Some other features include the ability to save articles for later, a good selection of news websites, and a clean user interface.
 It’s also entirely free (with ads) and we didn’t find any egregious problems.

 Price: Free / Subscription ($0.99/month or $9.99/year)

 Most RSS reader apps focus on RSS first and podcasts second when they support podcasts.
 Podcast Addict takes the opposite approach.
 It is primarily a podcast app.
 However, it also supports an RSS feed as well.
 This is great for people who listen to a bunch of podcasts but also want something to read every now and then.
 The app comes with a ton of features for both RSS and podcasts, including widgets, Android Wear support, Android Auto support, and more.
 The pro version removes ads and gives you some extra features.

 Twitter is a semi-decent okay place for news as long as you follow the right sources.
 Believe it or not, you can actually treat this very much like an RSS reader.
 Most of the big blogs (including us) and news websites have a Twitter presence.
 You simply follow the ones you want and your feed is nothing but news.
-Twitter is one of the few social networks left with a (mostly) chronological feed so it actually works well.
-Just make sure you’re not following trash and you may have to set your timeline to chronological order manually.
+Twitter stands out among social networks by maintaining a (mostly) chronological feed, which enhances usability.
+To optimize your experience, be selective with your follows and consider manually configuring your timeline to display content in chronological order.

 If we missed any of the best RSS reader apps for Android, tell us about them in the comments.